amient/affinity/README.md

 The codebase is split into several modules:

+ - `api` is the internal programming api and utiliities for writing memstore and storage plugins (Java)
  - `core` is the main scala library with js-avro extension (Scala)
  - `examples/..` contain example applications of the core library (Scala)
  - `testutil/..` system test utilities (see examples for usage) (Scala)